If you've yet to venture down to the Mornington Peninsula with your kids, you really are missing out.

-Famous for it's beautiful vineyards and breathtaking beaches, the Peninsula offers some of the most wonderful experiences for families.
-Having said that, the Peninsula isn't all wine and coastal views, there's abundant fun to be had in a manner of different ways.
+Famous for it's beautiful vineyards and spectacular beaches, the Peninsula offers some of the most wonderful experiences for families.
+Having said that, the Peninsula isn't all wine and coastal views, there's abundant fun to be had for travelling Melbourne families.

 The Big Goose is a petting farm and animal sanctuary, outdoor play ground and discovery centre all rolled into one.